alibaba/bifrostui/packages/bui-core/src/Alert/index.en-US.md

 ### Basic Usage

-The Alert component can be used by`children`set the content of the alert component.
+The Alert component can be set to its content by using 'children'.

 ```tsx
 import { Alert, Stack } from '@bifrostui/react';